-- 1.8 The Directive makes clear that the rights under the Directive are without prejudice to the European framework5.
-This means that: - Obligations imposed under the European framework requiring the provision of network access to physical infrastructure are not restricted by the ATI Regulations.
-So for example if there is a requirement in an SMP condition that goes beyond what is required under the ATI Regulations, the operator subject to that requirement cannot refuse to comply with the SMP condition on the basis that it already has an obligation to provide access to infrastructure under the ATI Regulations. - Obligations imposed under the European framework do not restrict the obligations under the ATI Regulations.
+- 1.8 The Directive makes clear that the rights under the Directive are without prejudice to the European Framework4.
+It states that "[i]n the light of the lex specialis principle, when more specific regulatory measures in conformity with Union law apply, those should prevail over the minimum rights and obligations provided for" in the Directive.
+This means that: - Obligations imposed under the European Framework requiring the provision of network access to physical infrastructure are not restricted by the ATI Regulations.
+So for example if there is a requirement in an SMP condition that goes beyond what is required under the ATI Regulations, the operator subject to that requirement cannot refuse to comply with the SMP condition on the basis that it already has an obligation to provide access to infrastructure under the ATI Regulations. - Obligations imposed under the European Framework do not restrict the obligations under the ATI Regulations.
 To the extent that the ATI Regulations establish a broader right to access to physical infrastructure than exists under an SMP condition, this is not limited by the scope of that SMP condition.

-5 Recital 12, the Directive.
+4 Recital 12, the Directive.